Do Golf Balls Float

 Knowing whether golf balls float can have practical applications on the golf course.
 If you hit a ball into a water hazard, knowing whether it will float can help you decide whether to attempt to retrieve it or to consider it lost.
 Additionally, understanding the environmental impact of lost golf balls can help golfers make more sustainable choices on the course.

-See also How To Ship A Golf Cart
+See also Can You Drive A Golf Cart On The Sidewalk

 Conclusion